MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 #### [**Students**](#tab/Students/)

-Here's a list of recommended Global (Org-wide default) policy definitions that you can set for student safety.
+Here's a list of recommended Global (Org-wide default) policy definitions that you can manually set for student safety.

 |Policy area |Column2  |Policy setting  |Primary-Secondary |Higher education |
 |---------|---------|---------|---------|---------|